POTENTIALLY RE-OPENABLE LIDOS IN THE UNITED KINGDOM

 The paddling pool

 In 1873 farmland alongside the River Taff owned by Gordon Lenox, the director of the nearby Brown Lenox ironworks, was made into a cricket pitch.
 In 1923 this area was transformed into attractive parkland called Ynysangharad Park to be a War Memorial for those who died in the Great War.
 Over the next few years a bowling green, rugby pitch, outdoor swimming pool, tennis courts and bandstand were added to the existing cricket pitch with its small pavilion.
+For more see part of the Cricket Archive

-The small outdoor swimming pool from the 1930s is affectionately called 'The Puddle' by locals.
+The small outdoor swimming pool from the 1930s was affectionately called 'The Puddle' by locals.
 Recent improvements to The Puddle have included a water slide and a statue of a crocodile.
 These are a far cry from the old diving platform that was situated in the centre of the pool.
 The lido was shut in 1991 by the former Taff Ely District Council.

 In 2002 a feasibility study was be completed on "all options for swimming